The stiction test for BMW motorcycle telescopic forks

-Structurally, one must consider the fork tube and leg as one part.
+Structurally, one must consider the fork, tube, and leg as one part.
 A telescopic fork has two of those parts, one on the right and one on the left.
 They must be parallel.
-To hold them in alignment are 4 parts; top clamp, lower clamp, fender brace and the axle.
+To hold them in alignment are 4 parts; the top clamp, lower clamp, fender brace, and axle.
 If this structure were perfectly rigid, then if any one part gets bent, all parts must be bent.
-In real life it is possible for some parts to get bent in a minor accident, but not all.
+In real life, some parts can get bent in a minor accident, but not all.

 It should be obvious that the two upper clamps must locate the fork tubes exactly parallel.
-In real life it isn’t so simple.
+In real life, it isn’t so simple.
 One hundred percent of the top clamps have the outer two holes punched in the wrong place.
 It is easy to fix.
-That is to say that the distance between centers of the holes isn’t the same as the centers of the lower fork clamp holes.
+That is to say, the distance between the centers of the holes isn’t the same as the centers of the lower fork clamp holes.

 The largest legitimate reason for friction is the fork seals.
-If the seals were left out there should, in theory, be little friction.
+If the seals were left out, there should, in theory, be only a little friction.

 To buy all new parts and just assemble them and have them in alignment is impossible.
 In 72, we finally had a full understanding of the huge factory production problems.
 We disassembled the forks of all of our new bikes and aligned them to better than factory specs.
 This was a 4-5 hour job per bike.
 We recovered no warranty on any of it.
 There is much more to this story.